On This Day in History: May 6

 - World War II: On Corregidor, the last American forces in the Philippines surrender to the Japanese.

 - At California's March Field, Bob Hope performs his first USO show.

 - The first flight of the Republic P-47 Thunderbolt.

 - John Steinbeck is awarded the Pulitzer Prize for his novel The Grapes of Wrath.

 - Hindenburg disaster: The German zeppelin Hindenburg catches fire and is destroyed within a minute while attempting to dock at Lakehurst, New Jersey.
 Thirty-six people are killed.

-- New Deal: Executive Order 7034 creates the Works Progress Administration.
+- New Deal: Under the authority of the newly-enacted Federal Emergency Relief Administration, President Franklin D. Roosevelt issues Executive Order 7034 to create the Works Progress Administration.

 - The Deutsche Studentenschaft attacked Magnus Hirschfeld's Institut für Sexualwissenschaft, later burning many of its books.